 UMR 7041

-Having completed a doctoral thesis in 2013 at the University of Paris 1 Panthéon-Sorbonne on Roman and Byzantine hydraulic installations in southern Syria, Damien Gazagne has been working as an operation manager at Eveha since 2017.
+Having completed a doctoral thesis in 2013 at the University of Paris 1 Panthéon-Sorbonne on Roman and Byzantine hydraulic installations in southern Syria, Damien Gazagne began to work as an operation manager at Eveha in 2017.
 Associate researcher at the UMR 7041 of the CNRS, he has been involved since 2016 in several excavations in Saudi Arabia.
+He left the company in 2022.

 Chloé Girardi